GoLangsam/GoLangsam.github.io/README.md

 ---
 ## History

-Late summer 2016 I started to become a `ʕ◔ϖ◔ʔ` when a friend introduced me to [go](https://golang.org)
+Late summer 2016 I started to become a `?????` when a friend introduced me to [go](https://golang.org)

 At first I studied [*The Go Programming Language*](http://www.gopl.io/) by *Alan A.A.
 Donovan* and *Brian Kernighan*.
 Having seen a few other writings, I still consider it ***the*** book about the language and am thankful to my friend, who gave it to me.